-By invitation, gail has served an Associate Member of the Winsor & Newton Creative Artist Network of London, England, manufacturers of artists materials since 1832.
+By invitation, gail has served an Associate Member of the Winsor & Newton Creative Artist Network of London, England.

 gail, a recognized, accomplished, award-winning watercolor artist, has become internationally known by virtue of her teaching.
 Beginning to advanced watercolorists are drawn to her classes because of her abilities.
 Those include teaching techniques, an unselfish sharing of herself and talents, nurturing ways, patience, and because of the so many successes that a whole host of her students have achieved. gail teaches three, three hour classes, limit 20 students per class, each week.
 She has a core of students who have studied with her for years.

 “To continue my growth as a teacher, I go out of the country at least once every three years to study and learn as I visit major art museums, galleries, shows, maintain established contacts and meet new people.
 I supplement these foreign trips with art travels in the U.S. I read material pertaining to art every day and maintain a schedule of attending at least one workshop a year to learn from others.
 I paint from my own file of photo references of which I have taken thousands over the years.” gail

 - gail has taught Watercolor Workshops on three continents and Central America.